BMCV/SuperDSM/docs/source/pipeline.rst

 Inputs and outputs
 ------------------

 Pipeline stages require different inputs and produce different outputs.
+These are like intermediate results, which are shared or passed between the stages.
 Below is an overview over all inputs and outputs available within the default pipeline:

 ``g_raw``
     The raw image intensities :math:`g_{x^{1}}, \dots, g_{x^{\#\Omega}}`, normalized so that the intensities range from 0 to 1.
 Up to the normalization, this corresponds to the original input image, unless histological image data is being processed (i.e. the hyperparameter ``histological`` is set to ``True``).
 Provided by the pipeline via the :py:meth:`~.pipeline.Pipeline.init` method, refer to its documentation for details.